victorolinasc/junit-formatter/README.md

 A simple ExUnit Formatter that collects test results and generates an xml report in JUnit format.
 This is intended to be used by tools that can produce a graphical report, mainly targeted at Jenkins and its support for JUnit.

-The report is generated in _build/test folder with a default filename of test-junit-report.xml.
+The report is generated in `Mix.Project.app_path` folder with a default filename of test-junit-report.xml.
 It can be configured through application configuration on the key report_file (application junit_formatter).

 ## Usage